 To transfer the load of the column to its base evenly, that’s why we provide the sloped pattern of the footing.
 To distribute load uniformly to the base of the column, The rectangular part will also be provided in isolated slop footings.

 The strap footing is the type of combined footing.
-The strap footings are consisting of two or more reinforcement concrete column connected to each other with the concrete beam which doesn’t transfer any type of load to the soil.
-The main function of the strap footing was to help in the distribution of the weight either heavily loaded column as well as eccentrically loaded column.
+The strap footings are consisting of two or more reinforcement concrete columns connected to each other with the concrete beam which doesn’t transfer any type of load to the soil.
+The main function of the strap footing was to help in the distribution of the weight either heavily loaded column as well as the eccentrically loaded column.

-The main purpose of the stepped footing was to keep the RCC columns away from the direct contact with the soil to save them from corrosive effect and distribute the load uniformly to the soil.
+The main purpose of the stepped footing was to keep the RCC columns away from the direct contact with the soil to save them from the corrosive effect and distribute the load uniformly to the soil.

 In the steeped footings all the site slop must be level.
 The steps must be at least 2 ft in length and height of the steps must be not more than three-quarters of the length of the steps the stepped footing vertical sections must be minimum 6 inches thick.

 It is used when two or more columns are so close to each other.
-The combine footing may be trapezoidal or rectangular in plan depending on the site location and design.
+The combined footing may be trapezoidal or rectangular in plan depending on the site location and design.
 This type of footings is provided because of these situations if.